-Yes, merino does boast natural antibacterial properties and is more resistant to stains than other fabrics, but if you’re reading this, we’re guessing you’ve pushed the limit.
-Have you been avoiding washing them because you were afraid you would ruin them if you do?
+Merino does boast natural antibacterial properties and is more resistant to stains than other fabrics, but if you’re reading this, we’re guessing you’ve pushed the odor limit.

+Your once new and beautiful merino socks now smell terrible.
+But they are made from wool, right?
+How do you remove the odor without destroying your socks?
 Don’t worry, you’ve come to the right place!
-Follow our step-by-step instructions and washing wool socks will be a breeze.
+Follow our step-by-step instructions and washing your wool socks will be a breeze.

 Gather Your Supplies